ietf-wg-cellar/matroska-specification/notes.md

 In a chain of `Segments` of a `Linked Segment`, the `NextUUID` always takes precedence over the `PrevUUID`.
-Thus, if SegmentA has a `NextUUID` to SegmentB and SegmentB has a `PrevUUID` to SegmentC, the link to use is `NextUUID` between SegmentA and SegmentB, and SegmentC is not part of the Linked Segment.
+Thus, if SegmentA has a `NextUUID` to SegmentB and SegmentB has a `PrevUUID` to SegmentC, the link to use is `NextUUID` between SegmentA and SegmentB, and SegmentC is not part of the `Linked Segment`.

 If SegmentB has a `PrevUUID` to SegmentA, but SegmentA has no `NextUUID`, then the Matroska Player **MAY** consider these two `Segments` linked as SegmentA followed by SegmentB.